-Technological innovations in satellites enable the majority of advancements in the space industry as a whole.
+Technological innovations in satellites enable the majority of advancements in the space industry.
 The most significant satellite trends include small satellites or smallsats, especially NanoSats, that drive the next generation of satellite capabilities.
 Further, the low manufacturing cost of smallsats is paving the way for the mass production of satellites.
 Satellite Internet of Things (IoT) is another major trend enabling unprecedented connectivity across industries and empowering 5G and upcoming 6G capabilities.
 Simultaneously, satellite manufacturers and operators are bringing technological innovations to ground stations as well as orbital services.
-Digitized payloads, propulsion systems, and technologies such as Artificial Intelligence (AI) enable satellites to perform more complex functions autonomously.
-Thanks to increasing government and private investments, startups working on satellite manufacturing, operations, and services are laying the foundations for a new age of small intelligent satellites.
+Digitized payloads, propulsion systems, and technologies such as artificial intelligence (AI) enable satellites to perform more complex functions autonomously.
+Thanks to increasing government and private investments, startups working on satellite manufacturing, operations, and services are laying the foundations for a new age of intelligent satellites.

 Innovation Map outlines the Top 10 Satellite Trends, Technologies Plus 20 Promising Startups

 For this in-depth research on the Top Satellite Trends, Technologies & Startups, we analyzed a sample of 1 361 global startups and scaleups.
 The result of this research is data-driven innovation intelligence that improves strategic decision-making by giving you an overview of emerging startups in the satellite industry.
 These insights are derived by working with our Big Data & Artificial Intelligence-powered StartUs Insights Discovery Platform, covering 2 500 000+ startups & scaleups globally.
 As the world’s largest resource for data on emerging companies, the SaaS platform enables you to identify relevant startups, emerging technologies & future industry trends quickly & exhaustively.